bitnami/charts/bitnami/kuberay/README.md

 <!--- app-name: KubeRay -->

-# Bitnami package for KubeRay
+# Bitnami Secure Images Helm chart for KubeRay

 KubeRay is a Kubernetes operator for deploying and management of Ray applications on Kubernetes using CustomResourceDefinitions.